 Emergencies and Extreme Weather

-Responding to snow and ice can be challenging in Bellevue, where elevations vary from near sea level to more than 1,400 feet in the hills south of Interstate 90.
-The city's fleet of seven four-by-four vehicles and eight larger, five-yard capacity trucks is generally sufficient to plow snow at higher elevations.
-In the event of a citywide storm, however, priority routes used by emergency vehicles will take precedence over streets in residential neighborhoods.
-A snow response priority map shows which city streets will be plowed first.
+In hilly Bellevue, responding to snow and ice can be a challenge -- elevations vary from near sea level to more than 1,400 feet south of Interstate 90.
+The city's fleet of seven four-by-four vehicles and eight larger, five-yard capacity trucks generally is adequate to plow snow at higher elevations.

+However, in the event of a citywide storm, priority routes used by emergency vehicles take precedence over streets in residential neighborhoods.
+A snow response priorities map shows which city streets will be plowed first.
 The focus is to do the most good for the most people.

-Get ready: Create an emergency preparedness kit with a three-day supply of non-perishable food and water for home and office, make a plan and practice the plan with your family, get your house ready for cold weather and take precautions with pets.
+- Get ready: Create an emergency preparedness kit with at least a three-day supply of non-perishable food and water for home and office, make a plan and practice the plan with your family, get your house ready for cold weather and take precautions with pets.
 More resources are available at Take Winter by Storm;

-Reporting trouble: Only call 911 for life-threatening emergencies.
+- Reporting trouble: Only call 911 for life-threatening emergencies.
 Call the city's Operations and Maintenance Support line at 425-452-7840 to report trees or other hazards in the roadway;

-Driving: Prepare for difficult commutes if roads are icy, plan your routes, and avoid peak commute hours if possible.
+- Driving: Prepare for difficult driving if roads are icy, plan your routes, and avoid peak commute hours if possible.
 Drive only if necessary and go slow, allowing extra following distance.
 Have traction devices in your vehicle and test new chains to make sure they fit.
 Treat dark intersections as four-way stops;

-Garbage collection: If snow prevents the safe collection of curbside garbage, recycling, or organics, please remove carts from the street by the end of the day.
+- Garbage collection: If snow prevents the safe collection of curbside garbage, recycling, or organics, please remove carts from the street by the end of the day.
 On your next scheduled collection day, up to twice the regular amount of material will be collected at no additional charge.
 Questions should be directed to city's solid waste provider, Republic Services, at 425-452-4762; and